 - “How to Improve Google Rankings: 10 Tried and Tested Ways” became more visible to readers and the SERP because we increased the number of connections to it from other areas of the site.

-- “The Beginner's Guide to Rich Snippets for 2020” also increased in the number of connections it had with our site, but visibility didn't increase.
+- “The Beginner's Guide to Rich Snippets” also increased in the number of connections it had with our site, but visibility didn't increase.

 As the Google-rankings article gained inbound links as a part of the test, there were more arrows pointing to the content.
 Combine that with the already solid backlink profile it had and it’s easy to see how these changes made the article easier to crawl.